 Take care of your stress quantity

-Find yours stress triggers.
+Find your stress triggers.
 What is the reason that you are stressed right now?
 Is it possible to eliminate the root cost of your stress?
-Can you switch to a different project, team or different client?
-You don’t need to change your job at first, if you mostly like it.
+Can you switch to a different project, team, or different client?
+You don’t need to change your job at first if you mostly like it.
 Try to resolve the problem in another way.
-If this is not working, well, maybe it is a time to search for a new job or even occupation.
-Those are some possibilities what you can do from outside factors perspective.
+If this is not working, well, maybe it is time to search for a new job or even occupation.
+Those are some possibilities that you can do from outside factors perspective.
 There is also another approach.
 Look inside.
 Learn assertiveness.
-This is the key for more work-life balance.
+This is the key to more work-life balance.
 You have too much work, say no when someone asks you for another commitment.
-Embracing your stress is also investment in ways of relax.
-It can be meditation, spirituality, music, yoga exercising, alone time with nature or short holidays.
-Try out different things and choose what suit the best for you.
+Embracing your stress is also an investment in ways of relax.
+It can be meditation, spirituality, music, yoga exercising, alone time with nature, or short holidays.
+Try out different things and choose what suits the best for you.

 It is good to invest in your communication skills.
-I don’t say that you are the problem, when it comes to not working communications.
+I don’t say that you are the problem when it comes to not working communications.
 But being aware of how good communication should look like, can give us a better way to communicate our needs.
-What I mean by that?
+What do I mean by that?
 I have worked in IT for many years now and I often see how communication can go wrong.
 This is a big topic, but I would like to just mention some problems here.
 It is hard to say no, to highlight needs or problems, to give feedback or constructive criticism.
-It is even hard to give our opinion, estimations or tell that something is not right.
+It is even hard to give our opinion, estimations, or tell that something is not right.
 We don’t know how to react in this kind of situations.
-If we are able to express our feelings, rights and values in a good way, then it can be easier to understand us.
-For example, if we think that we deserve for a better salary and we communicate it in a good way, our boss can see that.
+If we can express our feelings, rights, and values in a good way, then it can be easier to understand us.
+For example, if we think that we deserve a better salary and we communicate it in a good way, our boss can see that.
 In this situation we don’t need to change our job, to get a better salary.

 Follow your values

-If you have a list of your the most important values, that’s great!
+If you have a list of your most important values, that’s great!
 If no, this is a good time to think: What is important for me?
 What feels good and what doesn’t?
 Is the work the most important part of your life or maybe family or friends?
-You are the person, who take care of good quality or maybe people interactions are the most important for you?
+You are the person, who takes care of good quality or maybe people’s interactions are the most important for you?
 Search for different values and think: Is this something I agree with?
 Choose about 5 values and base of them specify your rules.
 What is OK for you and what is not.
 Then the hardest part.
 No matter what, stay with your rules.
-If you believe, that code should have tests, do not push changes without test, because someone tells you that.
-Stop doing excuse: “I couldn’t do it better…”, “I had no choice…”.
-If you give up on yours values, it is like give up on yourself.
-Like allow to kill a small piece of you.
-Like give the power on your code and your life to someone else.
+If you believe, that code should have tests, do not push changes without tests, because someone tells you that.
+Stop doing excuse: “I couldn’t do it better…“, “I had no choice…“.
+If you give up on your values, it is like to give up on yourself.
+Like, allow to kill a small piece of you.
+Like, give the power on your code and your life to someone else.
 Do not do that!
 Don’t break your integrity.
 Stay in internal harmony.
 You will have respect for yourself and people will not have an impact on your mood and feelings.
 This is the everyday battle.

 When we talk about values, it is also a good time to ask yourself why?
 Why am I a programmer?
 How do I feel when I’m programming?
 Do I feel respect, appreciation?
 Do I see deep reason or future goal in what I’m doing right now?
 Am I happy?
-Does programming bring me a joy?
-Is it what I want do to?
+Does programming bring me joy?
+Is it something I want to do?
 These are hard questions, but it is good to have answers for them.
-This can also help you in finding a motivation for your work.
+This can also help you in finding motivation for your work.